 Everything is controlled and regulated in this world by the Sybil System.

-It assesses each person’s emotional and psychological stress levels, as well as determining if they are safe in society.
+It assesses each person’s emotional and psychological stress levels, as well as determines if they are safe in society.

 This system has helped to create a peaceful and happy society.